drukpa1455/AlphaCrew/BLUEPRINT.md

 ## 1. Introduction

 **Product Vision:**
 AlphaCrew is designed to be an end-to-end, production-grade multi-agent platform that replicates the core operations of a modern hedge fund.
-Our system integrates real-time market research, multi-layered analytical insights, strategic decision-making, and live trade execution through industry-standard APIs (such as Alpaca's Python API).
+Our system integrates real-time market research, multi-layered analytical insights, strategic decision-making, and live trade execution through industry-standard APIs.
 With robust human oversight enabled via Slack and comprehensive monitoring in Grafana, the platform empowers a seasoned Portfolio Manager to guide agent interactions, request additional reports, challenge assumptions, and ultimately authorize trades.

 **Purpose:**
 This blueprint serves as our definitive guide for AlphaCrew's design and development.
 It details our fully integrated architecture, defines specialized agent roles and interactions, and outlines the data flows, deployment strategies, and oversight mechanisms necessary for delivering actionable investment recommendations and executing trades in real time.

+**Tech Stack Overview:**
+- **Agent Framework**: CrewAI Enterprise for sophisticated multi-agent orchestration
+- **Trading Infrastructure**: Alpaca API for live market execution and data
+- **Data Processing**: LlamaIndex for data ingestion and RAG operations
+- **Vector Storage**: Pinecone for efficient similarity search and retrieval
+- **Workflow Orchestration**: Apache Airflow for reliable pipeline management
+- **Model Serving**: Fireworks for fine-tuned model deployment
+- **Monitoring**: Prometheus & Grafana for comprehensive system observability
+- **Communication**: Slack for human oversight and notifications

 ---